 Students who are academically dismissed and feel that particular circumstances warrant reconsideration of their status may submit a written petition to the registrar for consideration of the appeal.
-This petition should be received one month before the first day of class of the semester in which the student wishes to return.
 The Academic Dismissal Appeal (re-instatement) form is available in the Records Office or online at www.hagerstowncc.edu/admissions/forms-documents.